KevinDoughty/hyperact/README.md

 ## Receiver Methods
+  The following methods are added to the `receiver`, the first argument to the `decorate` function.

 #### `registerAnimatableProperty(property, default)`
   Enables implicit animation on property value change of the receiver’s layer.

 *Parameters*
-  `property {string}` Required.
+  - `property {string}` Required.
 The name of the animatable property.
-  `default {object|number}` Optional.
+  - `default {object|number}` Optional.
 The description or duration used to implicitly animate on registered property value change.

 *Returns*
   `{undefined}`